 In general, the form of a transverse wind girder is as follows:

-- The wind girder is arranged as an X truss, parallel to the roof plane
+- The wind girder is arranged as a Warren or Pratt truss, parallel to the roof plane

 - The chords of the wind girder are the upper chords of two adjacent vertical trusses.
 This means that the axial forces in these members due to loading on the vertical truss and those due to loads on the wind girder loading must be added together (for an appropriate combination of actions)